LAWTED/final-project-ar-presentation/slides.md

 </div>

 <!--
-second part is track by ar.js
+second part is track by ar.js, here is part of the code we export the cloud to gltf format and use a-marker to position it -->
--->

 ---
 layout: two-cols
 ---

 # deploy the page